 - 17 partnerships with relevant organisations were established

 Interested in participating in impact projects like Xtreme Academy as a volunteer?
-Sign up for Incitement’s volunteering team and you’re the first to know about the coolest, most impactful social projects.
+Join www.theincitement.com and volunteer for grassroots projects and charities around the world.

 Xtreme Academy is a pilot project by Travel Rite Tours aimed at transforming underprivileged young adults into white water rafting professionals.
 The beneficiaries of this project were young women and men between the ages of 18-35 years, from a variety of different backgrounds and work experiences.
 Mostly, they came from low income families, as their parents worked as farmers or rubber tappers.